 Add the beef to the mushrooms and stir fry for 1 minute.

-Add the vegetables, the noodles and the rest of the Japchae seasoning to the beef and stir fry for 2-3 minutes or until heated thoroughly.
+to the beef and stir fry for 2-3 minutes or until heated thoroughly.

 Adjust the seasoning with more soy sauce and sugar if needed; add a large pinch of black pepper at the end before serving.